LaunchCode-Education-Archived/cs50x-live/calendar/module0/pset0/README.md

 FILE NAME: pset0.txt

 INSTRUCTIONS: Once you have completed your Scratch project, copy the URL (web page address) of your game, and submit it on Vocareum as a "txt" file.
+To do this, log in to your Vocareum account (you should have received your login credentials in an email), find the assignment on the left labeled "Problem Set 0: Scratch", and *carefully* follow the instructions there.
 On Vocareum you will see more specific instructions on how to submit your project.
+Remember to submit your assignment before coming to the first day of class!

 NOTE: Make sure you get the file name correct: "pset0.txt".
 You will not receive credit if you use a different name.